12 Tips For Parents To Deal With A Disrespectful Teenager

 12. Shift to deeper thinking

-Admit if you have made some mistake and apologize.
+Admit if you have made some mistakes and apologize.
 By seeing this, your teen might learn the same and apologize if they are arrogant or disrespectful towards you.
 Such behavior helps them know that they don’t have to do everything correctly and that it’s okay to be wrong or commit mistakes sometimes.
 If they see that you treat them with understanding, care, and love, the arrogance and disrespectfulness can begin to melt.

 Also, keep in mind that this is just a phase.
 The majority of the teens grow out of this phase with positive outcomes.
 It might take a longer time for a few, while for others, it might be shorter; but in the end, they come out of this as more robust and independent adults.